 - a.)
 Marriage and Family Counseling, - b.)
-Rehabilitation Counseling and Behavioral Addiction, - c.)
-Rehabilitation Psychology and Behavioral Medicine, and - d.)
+Rehabilitation Counseling and Behavioral Addiction, and - c.)
 Vocational Evaluation and Work Adjustment.

 It is necessary to apply for these certificate programs through the Graduate School.
 All regular application fees and requirements apply.
 Students are eligible to apply at any point during their master's degree counseling matriculation.
 Prospective candidates may be asked to participate in an interview process.
-Please note that the Trauma Informed Care and Behavioral Health certificate is not available to master's students.
+Please note that the Trauma-Informed Care and Behavioral Health certificate is not available to master's students.